 This certificate can also be used as credit into our Master of Agricultural Science, which will provide the opportunity to further develop your skills and become a leader in the field.
 The master’s degree also provides an opportunity for you to undertake a research project.

 To apply for the Agricultural Science specialisation, select 74260 Graduate Certificate in Science in our application portal.

 The role of research and development in increasing productivity of crop/agricultural systems in an international context.

 Concepts and principles in economics and business management and the analytical tools to make strategic decisions.

 Why study this course?

-- Get a semester head start towards the Master of Environmental Science.
+- Get a semester head start towards the Master of Agricultural Science.

 - Take a step towards a job in a field you’re passionate about.

-- Utilise UWA's strong links with industry and professional networks to increase your career opportunities.
+- Utilise UWA's strong links with industry and professional networks to increase your career opportunities upon completion.

 What's next after this course?